 The renovation of Tucker Hall for the English department involved classrooms, an auditorium, faculty space, meeting rooms, and one large theater with sloped floor seating.

-The scope of work included interior demolition, asbestos abatement, an overhaul of the building’s utility systems, and technology upgrades in the classrooms, as well as the adjustment of room layout and sizes.
+The scope of work included interior demolition, asbestos abatement, an overhaul of the building’s utility systems, and upgrades in technology in the classrooms, as well as the adjustment of room layout and sizes.
 The modernization of all four levels included the addition of two egress stairs for code compliance, the addition of an elevator that can reach multiple levels of the building that are spread over three floors, and ADA compliance.

 This project is LEED Gold certified.